ahdis/matchbox-formfiller/README.md

 see [on github pages](https://ahdis.github.io/ng-fhir-sample)

+Note:
+Chrome on OSX has a CORS Problem and cannot exectute te $extract operation:

+- Response to preflight request doesn't pass access control check: Redirect is not allowed for a preflight request.
+- Looks like this could happen: For those struggling with this in the future, the problem was that the URL was returning a 302-Redirect, and even though the new location was presenting CORS headers with 200-OK, the initial 302 response was not.

 # development setup

 if you are not using the devcontainer from this project with [VS Code Remote Development](https://code.visualstudio.com/docs/remote/containers) extension you need to have angular cli and [yarn](https://yarnpkg.com/en/) installed: